-To assess the impact from domestic sources diffusion tubes have been deployed at selected sites for SO2.
-Monitoring is carried out in areas of higher density housing where there is the ability to avail of solid fuel heating as a supplementary heat source.
+To assess the impact from domestic sources a diffusion survey for SO2 has been completed.
+Monitoring was carried out in areas of higher density housing where there is the ability to avail of solid fuel heating as a supplementary heat source.

-The SO2 levels are measured using passive diffusion tubes.
+The SO2 levels are measured using passive diffusion tubes are also passive monitors.
 The SO2 is absorbed as sulphate on the internal grid located in the purple cap.
 The analysis differs slightly, the absorbed compound is extracted and the amount present determined by ion chromatography as opposed to UV-visible spectrophotometry for NO2 tubes.